guinacio/infinite-backrooms/README.md

-# 🤖 AI Backroom - Interactive Multi-Persona Conversation Platform
+# 🤖 Infinite AI Backroom - Interactive Multi-Persona Conversation Platform

-A Streamlit-based web application that enables you to create AI personas with distinct roles and personalities, then watch them engage in dynamic and potentially infinite conversations using your local Ollama models.
+A Streamlit-based web application that enables you to create AI personas with distinct roles and personalities, then watch them engage in dynamic, and potentially infinite conversations using your local Ollama models.

 ![AI Backroom Screenshot](screenshot.png)